metzlere/metzlere-sdd/README.md

 Comprehensive codebase cleanup and consistency check.
 Removes obsolete code, syncs documentation, detects dead database columns, and fixes architectural drift.

 **`/todo-add`**
 Add tasks to the project backlog.
+Used for idea/task capture.
 Appends items to `TODO.md` categorized as features, bugs, or chores.

 **`/todo-done`**
 Complete tasks and log changes.
 Marks tasks complete in `TODO.md` and appends dated entries to `CHANGELOG.md`.